Will AI Replace Zookeepers? Monitoring Hits 52%, But Animal Bonds Cannot Be Automated

 Embrace the technology.
 AI monitoring tools will make you a better keeper by alerting you to changes you might otherwise miss.
 Learn to interpret the data these systems generate — it will strengthen your animal care decisions.

-But invest even more in your hands-on skills.
+Invest in your hands-on skills.
 Animal behavior knowledge, training techniques, enrichment design, and the quiet patience required to build trust with wild animals — these are your most valuable and least automatable assets.
 The zoo of the future will have more sensors and smarter monitoring.
 It will still need keepers who genuinely love the animals in their care.

 _This analysis is AI-assisted, based on data from Anthropic's 2026 labor market report, Eloundou et al. (2023), and Brynjolfsson et al. (2025).
 For detailed data, visit the Zoologists occupation page._